Motivation and self-discipline are two important characteristics that can help people in reaching their goals. They are not, however, the same thing.

 Well, many fitness freaks are only that because they’ve been working out for so long that it’s become part of who they are and what they do – like brushing teeth.

-So, use self-discipline where it can have long-lasting effects by developing powerful habits.
+So, use self-discipline, which can have long-lasting effects by developing powerful habits.

 Those habits will get you to where you want to go.